-Duet Night Abyss - Theatre Guide
+Duet Night Abyss - Immersive Theatre Guide

 As of v1.1 the endgame in Duet Night Abyss is still Theatre, specifically Immortal Repertoire.
 This post goes through what is Theatre, how important it is, and how to approach it.
 It's about perspective and planning because if you're not careful, you can end up blindly grinding without a real plan and waste a lot of time.